thetechblob/budget/docs/PULL_REQUEST-TEMPLATE.md

-# Refence a related issue
+# Reference a related issue
 eg. This pull request solves #2

 # Description of the changes